The Future Of Search Webinar Logo

 • Meta descriptions - Google automatically pulls through a short snippet of text from your page to give users a better idea of what they can expect when they click.
 Make this taster as enticing as possible by adding custom meta descriptions.
 If you’re using WordPress, you can install a plugin like Yoast to do this.

 • Product schema - if you’re selling physical products, product schema can bulk out your listing in Google’s search results and take up more space on the page, making it more likely users will come to you instead of your competitors.
+Core features of product schema include showing your price range and displaying star reviews in the SERP.

 1.